nautine/react-nautine/README.md

 `overrideConsole: boolean`

 Optional.
-Overrides console.log and sends all log messages printed with console.log to your Nautine environment.
+Overrides console's info, log, warn and error functions and sends all existing logged statements to the Nautine service.

 `verbose: boolean`

 Optional.
 Prints log messages to the console as well if it's true.
 Useful when the application is deployed to test environments.

 ## License
----
 MIT © [Nautine](https://github.com/nautine)